rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

        'replication_factor' : 3
       };
     ```
+>Here you should see the replication_factor set to **3**.
+It means that given a data item, a row in a table, the data item will be replicated into **3** nodes.
+Consider our test with a system of three nodes, it means a data item will be available at all nodes.
 5. Let's create a table named _bird1234_ inside this keyspace
     ```
     $CREATE TABLE tutorial12345.bird1234 (